M2l2koPOWER/bnb-balance-checker/README.md

 ]
 ```

-To import a token, you need to insert the contract address into `token_address`
+To import a token, you need to paste the contract address into `token_address`

 example:
 ```sh